SpecFlowOSS/SpecFlow/docs/source/Bindings/Hooks.md

 ## Tag Scoping

 Most hooks support tag scoping.
 Use tag scoping to restrict hooks to only those features or scenarios that have *at least one* of the tags in the tag filter (tags are combined with OR).
-You can specify the tag in the attribute or using [[scoped bindings]].
+You can specify the tag in the attribute or using [scoped bindings]().